kariudo/homeassistant-discord-bot/DOCS.md

 ## Customization

-The Node.js server uses [Discord.js](https://discord.js.org/#/), so you can highly customize the _server.js_ file to da everything you like.
+The Node.js server uses [Discord.js](https://discord.js.org/#/), so you can highly customize the _server.js_ file to everything you like.